IDEAVIS/android/README.md

 ![download](/images/icon-google-play.png)(https://play.google.com/store/apps/details?id=io.ideavis)

-### The easy and secure Litecoin wallet
+### The easy and secure IdeavisCoin wallet

 LoafWallet is the best way to get started with Litecoin.
 Our simple, streamlined design is easy for beginners, yet powerful enough for experienced users.
-This is a port of the LoafWallet for iOS app which can be found here: https://github.com/litecoin-foundation/loafwallet-ios
+This is a port of the IdeavisWallet for iOS app which can be found here: https://github.com/litecoin-foundation/loafwallet-ios

 ##### Completely decentralized

 Unlike other iOS Litecoin wallets, **LoafWallet** is a standalone Litecoin client.
 It connects directly to the Litecoin network using [SPV](https://en.bitcoin.it/wiki/Thin_Client_Security#Header-Only_Clients) mode, and doesn't rely on servers that can be hacked or disabled.
-Even if LoafWallet is removed from the App Store, the app will continue to function, allowing users to access their money at any time.
+Even if IdeavisWallet is removed from the App Store, the app will continue to function, allowing users to access their money at any time.

 ##### Cutting-edge security